etcinit/enclosure/README.md

 ## Roadmap

 This library is still a work in progress.
-The main goal is to build some basic tools which should allow building complex service-based/class-based applications in JavaScript easy.
-Many of these concepts are borrowed from PHP/Laravel/Symfony development.
-Some of the planned features are:
+Specific features are being tracked on GitHub issues.
+Main project features are listed below:

-- A complete service/IOC container
+- **The Container Component:** A complete service/IOC container
     - [X] Singleton services
     - [X] Shared services (cached services)
     - [X] Factory functions
     - [X] Service providers
-    - [ ] Deferred services providers
+    - [ ] Deferred service providers
-    - [ ] Load providers defined in `package.json`
+    - [X] Load providers defined in `package.json`
-- An alternative to Node's `require` function
+- **The Loader Component:** An alternative to Node's `require` function
-    - [X] Abstract the process of requiring modules from the filesystem
+    - [X] Abstract the process of requiring modules from the filesystem (`use()`)
     - [X] Introduce something loosely similar to namespaces from other languages.
 Namespaces would be defined based on the file path in the project: `src/Chromabits/Mailer/MandrillMailer.js` should be accessible by doing something like `var MandrilMailer = use('Chromabits/Mailer/MandrillMailer')`.
-    - [ ] Introduce a new `autoload` key to `package.json` which would be parsed by the Enclosure loader in order to figure out namespace to filesystem mappings.
+    - [X] Introduce a new `autoload` key to `package.json` which would be parsed by the Enclosure loader in order to figure out namespace to filesystem mappings.
-    - [ ] Add a mapper capable of exploring libaries in `node_modules` and discover namespaces provided by each library
+    - [ ] Add a mapper capable of exploring libraries in `node_modules` and discover namespaces provided by each library
-    - [ ] Cache class maps (a lot like composer dump-autoload)
+    - [ ] Cache class maps (a lot like PHP Composer's dump-autoload)

+### Near-term improvements:

+- [] Better test coverage (>80%)
+- [X] `package.json` extensions
+- [X] Better bootstrap experience

 ### Current status

-There is a basic implementation of the Container and Wrap classes (Wraps are explained below).
-The container should allow defining singletons, services built by factory functions, and "Wrapped" services.
-It will also detect circular dependencies.

-The Application class, which is extension of the Container class, is capable of loading service providers, registering them and booting them.
+- **Bootstrapper Component:** The bootstrapper component is capable of setting up a container, an application, service providers, and a loader with a single method call.

-The loader system is sort of working but requires more extensive testing.

-TODO: Testing, defining things in package.json, better bootstrap experience
+- **Container Component:** There is an almost complete implementation of the IoC container.
+Services can be defined through a binding, a factory.
+Services can also be singletons, or stored as singletons once they are resolved (Shared services).
+Services can define dependencies through their constructors or a Wrap.
+Circular dependencies can be detected.
+The container can also fallback to the loader if a service cannot be resolved, and even apply dependency injection to this method.
+- **Application Component:** Is an extension of the Container, and is able to register and boot Service Providers, which can be referenced just by their class name thanks to the Loader component.
+- **Loader Component:** Is capable of resolving class constructors and modules from a full namespace path (`Name/Space/Class`).
+Currently the two possible class map generators can generate class maps for directories and for Enclosure itself.
+The component is flexible enough for future mappers to be added in the future.

 ## Usage